mmeewis/TL15/README.md

 Prefill a form using your Adobe Campaign profile created in exercise 9.

-# The end
+# That's it!

-Thank you for your participation, hope you enjoyed the lab.
+Thank you for your participation, we hope you enjoyed the lab.